Spencerville, Maryland

 Spencerville is an unincorporated community and census-designated place in Montgomery County, Maryland, United States.
 Spencerville is 1 mi north of Cloverly.
 Spencerville has a post office with ZIP code 20868.
+As of the 2020 census, the population was 1,812.

 Demographics

+Spencerville first appeared as a census designated place in the 2010 U.S. census formed from part of Cloverly CDP and additional area.